Buildings and facilities

 We're transforming 277 Bourke Street, Darlinghurst, into a state-of-the-art childcare facility following consultation with the local community.

-Heffron Hall and neighbouring Albert Sloss Reserve are being transformed into a brand new multi-purpose community facility.
+The East Sydney Community and Arts Centre(formerly Heffron Hall) and neighbouring Albert Sloss Reserve are being transformed into a brand new multi-purpose community facility.

 An innovative waste storage and collection trial is being undertaken in Royston Street, Darlinghurst.